 Svend Robinson for many years was a frequent visitor to the island where he had a near-fatal fall that was reported in the news.

-The festival includes workshops, prostate panels, this and readings from a wonderful array of B.C. writers including Bill Gaston, Kate Braid, Elizabeth May, John Vaillant, Arno Kopecky, Theodora Armstrong and George Bowering.
+The festival includes workshops, panels, and readings from a wonderful array of B.C. writers including Bill Gaston, Kate Braid, Elizabeth May, John Vaillant, Arno Kopecky, Theodora Armstrong and George Bowering.

 Few know about his alcoholic, violent father, his budding altruism as a miner in Northern Ontario (when he taught co-workers how to read in the evenings), or his short-lived marriage to a woman he met at UBC (where he became one of the first two students on the university’s board of governors).